2021 vending machine locations

 From strength to strength

-We are proud to be entering our fifth year of partnership with Light the World.
-Due to pandemic, Light the World in 2020 was a uniquely digital campaign.
-YOU smashed all of our digital fundraising goals and helped us reach thousands of frontline health care workers in need of hygiene training, supplies and clean, running water.
+We are proud to be entering our seventh year of partnership with Light the World.
+Collectively, you have helped us reach thousands of frontline health care workers in need of hygiene training, supplies and clean, running water.
 We could not have served 181 million people worldwide during the pandemic with out the generosity of the #LightTheWorld community.

-When waiting on a line was a good thing
+When waiting in line is a good thing

 Learn more about the vending machines with a difference